 In May 2022, the Company made the decision to discontinue the development of DSTAT for the treatment of AML.
 Effective July 12, 2022, the Company terminated the License and Development Agreement with Cantex.
 As a result, the Company recorded an accrual of expenses to close-out the DSTAT vendor contracts.
-As of March 31, 2023, on the Consolidated Balance Sheets, the Company has recorded \$1.1 million of contract close-out costs in accrued liabilities offset by a vendor credit of \$0.1 million in accounts payable.
-These balances are expected to be fully paid over the first half of 2023.
+As of June 30, 2023, on the Consolidated Balance Sheets, the Company has recorded \$0.9 million of contract close-out costs in accrued liabilities and accounts payable.
+These balances are expected to be fully paid prior to the end of 2023.